ni-jessica/ni-jessica.github.io/README.md

-my personal portfolio created from scratch using javascript, react, html, and css.
+my personal portfolio designed and created from scratch using javascript, react, html, and css.

 responsive and works on mobile :D